jcaillot/owasp-headers/README.md

 ```

 Do not hesitate to edit your version of `./config/owasp-headers.php` in order to fine-tune the OWASP recommended
 headers.
+CAUTION: Headers like: HTTP Strict Transport Security (HSTS) and Content Security Policy (CSP) need a special
+attention in order not to cause any incident.
 Here is the default list of headers that will be added to the response:

 ```php
     return [